ym001/distancia/docs/GraphEditDistance.rst

 Academic Reference
 -----------------

 The concept of Graph Edit Distance was first introduced by Walter White and Richard Summer in their pioneering work on pattern matching in graphs.
-The seminal paper titled "A Graph Matching Algorithm for Subgraph Isomorphism" (1978) laid the foundation for GED as a flexible and robust similarity measure.
 Since then, GED has been extensively studied and refined, with applications spanning from chemistry and biology to computer vision and social network analysis.

 Conclusion
 ----------